More Feeling! 4 Spots for Korean Drama Scripts in Hangul

 “W”

-Kang Chul is an Olympic champion shooter who brings fame and glory to Korea in the 2004 Athens Olympics.
+Kang Chul is an Olympic champion shooter who brought fame and glory to Korea in the 2004 Athens Olympics.
 But his perfect life is soon totally upended when every member of his family is callously murdered.

 Being the sole survivor, he’s immediately spotlighted as the prime suspect.
 People believe him to be the killer and he rots in prison.